 - An acknowledgement of receipt, including the article number, title and date of receipt is sent to the corresponding author of each manuscript upon receipt.
 If this receipt is not received within 20 days from submission, the author should call or write to the Editorial Office to ensure that the manuscript (or the receipt) was not lost in the mail.

-- Each manuscript submitted to CGP is sent for review in confidence to two suitable referees with the request to return the manuscript with their comments to the Editorial Office within 12 days from receipt.
+- Each manuscript submitted to CGP is sent for peer-review (single-blind) in confidence to two-three suitable referees with the request to return the manuscript with their comments to the Editorial Office within 12 days from receipt.
 If reviewers need a longer time or wish to send the manuscript to another expert, the manuscript may be returned to the Editorial Office with a delay.
 All manuscripts submitted to CGP, are treated in confidence, without access to any person other than the Managing Editor, the journal’s secretary, the reviewers and the printers.

-- All accepted manuscripts are peer-reviewed and carefully corrected in style and language, if necessary, to make presentation clear.
+- All accepted manuscripts are carefully corrected in style and language, if necessary, to make presentation clear.
 (There is no fee for this service).
 Every effort is made (a) to maintain the personal style of the author’s writing and (b) to avoid change of meaning.
 Authors will be requested to examine carefully manuscripts which have undergone language correction at the pre-proof or proof stage.

 - Authors should pay attention to the following points when writing an article for CGP: